alvatar/multipart-downloader/README.md

     Flags:
         -n      Number of concurrent connections
-        -S      File containing SHA-256 hash, or a SHA-256 string -E      Verify using Etag as MD5
+        -S      A SHA-256 string
+        -E      Verify using Etag as MD5
-        -o      Output file
+        -t      Timeout for all connections in milliseconds (default 5000) -o      Output file
         -v      Verbose output